-We support the Road Map Project in South Seattle and South King County, which aims to dramatically increase success for a quarter-million young people from birth to college.
-Seven school districts, five higher education institutions, local governments, and hundreds of community organizations, education leaders, teachers, and parents are involved in a collective effort to keep students on track both in and out of school.
+We support the Road Map Project in South Seattle and South King County, a community-driven effort to keep students on track, both in and out of school.
+Seven school districts, five higher education institutions, local governments, and hundreds of community organizations, education leaders, teachers, and parents are involved in creating a system where every student has the opportunities they need to succeed.
 Community-driven priorities include parent and community engagement, using data to set targets and rigorously measure results, monitoring early-warning signs to make sure students do not fall through the cracks, support for English language learners, kindergarten readiness, 3rd grade reading, expansion of college access and raising completion rates, and improving science, technology, engineering, and math (STEM) skills.
 The Community Center for Education Results leads and coordinates this effort.

 Participants in the Rainier Scholars program for promising students of color meet with a teacher at Seattle’s Aki Kurose Middle School.

-We work to improve teaching and leadership in early-learning settings and K-12 schools.
-Our efforts in this area include support for a joint project of the Office of the Superintendent of Public Instruction, the Washington Education Association, and Educational Service District 113 to create on online tool for managing the state’s new teacher and principal evaluation process.
+We support efforts to ensure there is a great teacher in every classroom, that every teacher gets the support they need to do their best teaching, and that there are strong instructional leaders in early learning settings and K-12 schools.
+This includes support for a joint project of the Office of the Superintendent of Public Instruction, the Washington Education Association, and Educational Service District 113 to create an online tool for managing the state’s new teacher and principal evaluation process.
 We have also supported the work of the Association of Washington School Principals to develop a leadership framework aimed at improving student achievement.
-Another investment in this area is our support for the Seattle-based KCTS public television station’s Golden Apple and Pathways of Education Excellence awards.
+We recognize great teaching and schools that are helping to close the achievement gap by funding KCTS public television station’s Golden Apple and Pathways of Education Excellence awards.

 Homelessness and Family Stability